 Leah Weinberg is a wedding planner and owner of Color Pop Events, a New York City-based event planning company.

 If you're going to give your florist a cash tip, don't feel pressure to tip a certain percentage.
-Given that floral budgets can sometimes reach upwards of $5,000, even a 10 percent tip can get really expensive really quickly, says Weinberg.
+Given that floral budgets can sometimes reach upwards of $5,000, even a 10 percent tip can get really expensive really quickly, Weinberg says.
 "A set amount is probably more appropriate and realistic," she adds.

-Stork suggests placing the tip in a sealed envelope and having your wedding planner gift it to them on the day-of.
-"While it is nice to give the wedding florist a tip in person, you might not see all your vendors throughout the course of the day," says Stork.
+Stork suggests placing the tip in a sealed envelope and having your wedding planner gift it to them on the day of.
+"While it is nice to give the wedding florist a tip in person, you might not see all your vendors throughout the course of the day," Stork says.
 Plus, you'll have a million other things to do, and you don't want the tips to get lost in the shuffle.

 One of the best things you can do for your florist is leave a glowing review for them online.
-A positive online review can go a long way in showing gratitude, and helping your florist land more business.
-"For a small business, reviews are so incredibly important because they give a glimpse into what it's like working with the florist that pictures can't convey," says Weinberg.
+A positive online review can go a long way in showing gratitude and helping your florist land more business.
+"For a small business, reviews are so incredibly important because they give a glimpse into what it's like working with the florist that pictures can't convey," Weinberg says.

 Mail a Sweet Thank You Card

 Don't discount the humble thank you card.
 A handwritten note means a lot.
-"It warms their hearts to hear the kind words couples have to say and serves as a wonderful reminder of the work and event you shared together," says Stork.
+"It warms their hearts to hear the kind words couples have to say and serves as a wonderful reminder of the work and event you shared together," Stork says.

 Send a Thoughtful Gift

 As an alternative to a cash tip, you can get your florist a thoughtful gift.
-Find something that is personal and you know they'll love.
-Stork suggests a gift card to a restaurant they love.
+Find something that is personal and that you know they'll love.
+Stork suggests a gift card to one of their favorite restaurants.

-Just by talking to them or checking out their social media profiles, you might find a restaurant they frequent, or something they particularly love and give them a gift card to enjoy dinner at their favorite place or surprise them with a beloved item.
-Some of my personal favorite ‘tips’ have been beautiful Kate Spade bags and wallets because my brides know I love Kate." says Stork.
+Just by talking to them or checking out their social media profiles, you can identify some great gift ideas.
+This might be a restaurant they frequent, or something they particularly love.
+Some of my personal favorite ‘tips’ have been beautiful Kate Spade bags and wallets because my brides know I love Kate."
+Stork says.